ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 #### Gitpod

 I couldn't find a resource where Vite was used with DDEV in Gitpod.
 Happy to update this section as well with more resources!

+### NodeJS

+Andy Blum wrote the awesome article [Node.js Development with DDEV](https://www.lullabot.com/articles/nodejs-development-ddev) which explains proxying requests to the correct ports of NodeJS projects running in the web container.
+This enables use cases like running a classic PHP backend with a NodeJS hosted frontend (on another subdomain of the DDEV project), it's especially great for headless CMS projects.